-Asher was about a year and a half.
+Asher was about a year and a half years old.
 I was 20 weeks pregnant with our new baby.
 It was our 20 week ultrasound appointment to find out if we were having a boy or girl.
 Brandon, my mom and two sisters were there.
 We were so excited.

 As the lights went dim and the ultrasound screen lit up the room, I felt it.
 I didn't know what it was, but I felt something.
-I saw it on everyone's faces as I looked around the room.
-Saw it on the Dr's face.
+I saw it on everyones faces as I looked around the room.
+Saw it on our doctors face.
 Felt it in the silence.

-Words. those words. heart wrenching words.
+Those words.
+Such heart wrenching words.
 I didn't know how to handle them.
-I didn't know how to accept them. a hand reached out to take mine, to help me sit up.
+I didn't know how to accept them.
+A hand reached out to take mine, to help me sit up.
 But I didn't want to.
 Sitting up meant it was real.
 Sitting up meant it was true.
 My baby was not alive.

 How am I going to get through this.